tbarron/tbarron.github.io/index.md

  * Figure out what's going on with doiserv, identserv, doirecv
  * Learn how to use jekyll and github pages to maintain my personal stuff and make integrel.org redundant (ka-ching!)
+   * Why is jekyll not processing bookmarks.md into bookmarks.html?